 You can learn more about why UK homeowners remortgage from the results of our 2020 survey.

 Rewarding you for helping the environment.

 For customers with energy efficient homes, we're offering discounted 2 year or 5 year fixed rate mortgages when you move your mortgage to us.
-You could also get cashback which will be paid to your solicitor on the day you drawdown your mortgage.

 If you have a home with a valid Energy Performance Certificate (EPC) rating of A or B, you could be eligible to select a Green Remortgage product.
 Product fees apply.